OceanGNS/PGPT/README.md

 ## 3. How to Run

 Clone this repository to your desired location on your machine.
 Follow the steps below and run the provided shell script to process your glider data.
-Modify as needed.
-And example is provided.
+Modify the toolbox as needed.
+A working example is provided.

 ### Directory Structure